HelenLiu0609/HD_BDM_Lab_Website/content/zh/project/ZhengLiu/index.md

 ---
 {{< icon name="graduation-cap" pack="fas" >}} _M.Ed. in Educational Psychology University of Sydney (USYD)_
 {{< icon name="graduation-cap" pack="fas" >}} _B.Sc. in Psychology Australian National University (ANU) & Southwest University (SWU)_

-I'm currently a Ph.D student at the Chinese University of Hong Kong (Shenzhen).
+I'm currently a Ph.D student in Applied Psychology at the Chinese University of Hong Kong-Shenzhen.
 My research focuses on self-relatedness and social decision-making.
 I'm intended to use some cognitive models, such as the sequential sampling model or reinforcement learning models to expore the cognitive processes underlying behavioral decision making.